Did you enjoy this podcast?

 Warren received a College of Family Physicians of Canada Environmental Health Award and the Queen's Medal for Canada's 125th Anniversary in 1992.

-Jo de Vries is a community education and engagement specialist with more 30 years of experience helping local governments in British Columbia connect with their citizens about important sustainability issues.
+Jo de Vries is a community education and engagement specialist with more than 30 years of experience helping local governments in British Columbia connect with their citizens about important sustainability issues.
 In 2006, she established the Fresh Outlook Foundation (FOF) to “inspire community conversations for sustainable change.”
 FOF’s highly acclaimed events include Building SustainABLE Communities conferences, Reel Change SustainAbility Film Fest, Eco-Blast Kids’ Camps, CommUnity Innovation Lab, Breakfast of Champions, and Women 4 SustainAbility.
 FOF’s newest ventures are the HEADS UP!
 Community Mental Health Summit and HEADS UP!
 Community Mental Health Podcast.

 Website: Fresh Outlook Foundation